gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 - extending trains
 - strengthening source hypotheses
 - updating coherence
-- weakening relations when the unfolding no longer supported them
+- weakening or strengthening relations according to unfolding support

 This is a good sign that TU can remain structurally disciplined even when the field changes.

 ---

 ### 8. TU+ begins to look functionally non-trivial
-By Cycles 3–5, TU+ did more than decorate output.
+By Cycles 3–6, TU+ did more than decorate output.

 It:
 - revised choreography readings